MicrosoftDocs/visualstudio-docs/docs/deployment/quickstart-deploy-to-azure.md

 ms.author: "mikejo"
 manager: "ghogen"
 ---
-# Deploy an ASP.NET, ASP.NET Core, or .NET Core app to Azure App Service using Visual Studio
+# Publish an ASP.NET or ASP.NET Core app to Azure App Service using Visual Studio

-You can use the **Publish** dialog box to publish ASP.NET, ASP.NET Core, and .NET Core apps to Azure App Service.
+You can use the **Publish** dialog box to publish ASP.NET and ASP.NET Core apps to Azure App Service.

 ## Create a new project